sudo-julia/devenv/README.md

 ### Scripts

-> Note: builtin scripts are not currently in a working state, so use at your own risk.
+> Note: builtin scripts are not currently in a working state, so use at your own
-> `devenv` itself should work fine, though.
+> risk. `devenv` itself should work fine, though.

+Scripts can be written in any language, as long as the file containing it is:

+- Executable
+- The first line is a _shebang_ in the case of an interpreted script (such as sh or python)

 All scripts run by devenv take two arguments, even if they're not used.
 This way, scripts run by "all" can implement minor flow control with the language name.
 Scripts can also use the new project name to create directories based on the new project.

 "all" scripts are run before "lang" scripts.
 Found scripts are run in alphabetical order.

 #### Example Scripts